What is Android?

 My experience so far has been as an user although image have tried hacking it without rooting it or breaking any legality or EULA.
 Since I have always wanted to learn the inner functions of a system or another, image am currently learning how to code my own apps for Android focusing on the possible distribution through the two main Android outlets like Google Play and Amazon Appstore.
 Comparing it with other mobile devices, I find it more user-friendly.
 I can easily configure the device faster than iOS, for example.

 Android has poor memory management, but still much better than other operating systems.
 It does not release programs from RAM, which often causes latency.
 It is up to the user to release them manually by holding the Home key for a second or two and swiping out each program.
-Third-party programs like Clean Master by Cheetah Mobile can release programs from RAM automatically, as per the user's setting.
+Third-party programs can release programs from RAM automatically, as per the user's setting.
 From experience, Android needs at least 20% of device storage to run smoothly, almost like a /swap partition or PAGEFILE.SYS file.